dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 **Cons:**

 * Requires robust synchronization mechanisms to deploy the correct versions of required policies to each PDP instance.
+* Demands governance mechanisms to ensure that policy deployment aligns with ownership boundaries.
+E.g., microservice teams should only be able to update their own policies, while domain or central teams retain control over shared or organizational policies.

+This is where [policy ownership](#policy-ownership) becomes a critical factor, as it directly shapes the enforcement and governance model for policies and who is allowed to deploy which one.

 #### Embedded Policies

 Policies are embedded directly within the PDP (e.g. as code, or as static configuration) and cannot be updated without restarting or redeploying the PDP.
-This approach is best suited for policies managed centrally at an organizational level and have low change rates.
+This approach is best suited for policies that have delayed change latencies.
 Stability and operational simplicity are typically prioritized over agility in such cases.

 **Pros:**